 Most Christians realize that the Bible is very important to the Christian faith.
-So much so, in fact, that it often leads to treating the Bible in some strange ways.
-We might take a particular sentence (verse) and memorize it, but use it out of context.
-There are some strange views of how the Bible was produced (ie: dictation).
-Some Christians might venerate the physical Bible in the home, yet hardly ever crack it open and just read.
+So much so, in fact, that this often leads to handling the Bible in some strange ways.
+For example, we might take a particular sentence (verse) and memorize it, yet use it out of context.
+There are sometimes strange views of how the Bible was produced (ie: dictation).
+Christians might venerate a physical Bible in the home, yet hardly ever crack it open and just read.

 ‘Just’ reading the Bible is an important practice that has, too often, been lost today, especially with all the technology we now have.
 I must admit that I have been guilty of this as well.
-I have participated in (and have taught) book studies where I dug into a particular book or text.
-I’ve read the entire Bible at least a couple times for classes over the years or in studying the individual books.
-However, up until recently, I have not made a great effort to simply read the Bible as a book and try to get familiar with it in an overall way.
+I have participated in (and have taught) Bible studies where we examined a particular book or even a small chunk of text.
+Sometimes, we do a topical study where we’re grabbing verses or parts of verses from all over to make a point.
+I’m sure I’ve read the entire Bible at least a couple times over the years in class or through studying the individual books or various sections.
+However, up until recently, I have not made a great effort to simply read the Bible as a whole, trying to get familiar with it in an overall way.

 Don’t get me wrong, I started on this many times over the years in various ways, but I seldom finished.
 It has been one of my big weaknesses and probably just a lack of discipline on my part.

-In some ways, technology has hurt many of us when it comes to reading our Bibles.
-We use our Bible software to search out that ‘proof-text’ passage when debating with someone on a theological point, or even in our own study of some Biblical concept.
-Or, we might search the Internet when studying a particular topic and come up with a bunch of advice, including Scriptural references.
-I can find a verse pretty fast in my Bible software but seem to be getting slower at finding such a verse in a physical, paper Bible.
+In many ways, technology has hurt us when it comes to reading our Bibles.
+Aside from the general distraction which technology makes so readily available, it also helps us abuse the text.
+We use our Bible software to search out that ‘proof-text’ passage when debating with someone on a theological point, or in our own study of some Biblical concept.
+We often miss the immediate context, let alone the ‘big picture’ context of it’s entirety.
+Or, we might search the Internet when studying a particular topic and come up with a bunch of advice, including a few Scriptural references, which fill little more purpose than to help us feel overly-confident we’ve found a good answer.
+And, while I can find a verse pretty fast in my Bible software, I seem to be getting slower at finding such a verse in a physical, paper Bible.

-But, we can also use technology to help our study.
-The Internet is a great resource for information and study, as long as we apply a critical mind to it and be careful of our sources.
+But, we can also use technology to assist our study.
+The Internet is a great resource for information, so long as we apply a critical mind to it and be careful of our sources.
 Using Bible software, we can now do complex searches that people before computers probably would have not even attempted, due to the vast amounts of time it would take to do them manually.
-Technology, I have found, can also help in the basic task of Bible reading.
+But, technology, I have found, can also help in the basic task of Bible reading.

-When I got my iPod Touch, I downloaded a couple Bible programs on it.
+When I got my iPod Touch, I downloaded a couple Bible programs, since such a device is a great little pocket reader, and I love always having a Bible with me.
 Then I noticed the ‘Bible reading plan’ features and decided to give them a try.
 Bingo!
 I found what I needed as motivation.
 The software takes care of the reading plan.
 All I have to do is read, and it checks off my daily reading.
 If I miss a day or two, it is easy to read a bit more until I am caught back up.
-I’m now on my second pass through the entire Bible which will conclude this winter.
+I’m now on my second pass through the entire Bible, which will conclude this winter.
+(1)Fifth pass now, as this article was originally written a few years ago.
 Going over and over through the Bible, even if it is only once through per year, starts to fill in a knowledge of the Biblical story as a whole.
 This provides critical context or a vantage point from which to see all the other passages when you are reading a book or even a few passages.
 I would highly recommend any Christian apologist adopt this kind of practice, whether it is using the technology, or simply using a paper Bible with one of the many available reading plans.

 Please join me in becoming more Biblically literate and encourage your friends to do the same!